hhhz-s/Case-Influence-in-Quantile-Regression/README.md

 - loo_analysis_multi: code for Tables 6 to 8

 ## Usage:
-Specify the working directory and install the required packages listed in the code in R to reproduce the figures and tables.
+Specify the working directory and install the required packages listed in the helper.R file in R to reproduce the figures and tables.